lets-do-code/lets-do-code/README.md

  B.Tech 4th year from Moradabad Institute of Technology.

- Currently i'm working in EazOtel as a FrontEnd Developer.
+ Currently i'm working in EazOtel as a Software Development Engineer Intern.

  I’m interested in problem solving and currently learning Data Structure and Algorithms.